mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Mora Subsector Systems/Mora.md

 NEXINE Nexine is a large world, almost entirely covered by oceans.
 The atmosphere is of a standard composition and density but its taint makes the use of a filter mask necessary.
 The world is part of the Palique Cluster, on both the coreward x-boat route form Mora and also the jump-2 route into Trin's Veil and ultimately Glisten.

 Several attempts have been made to settle Nexine at various times, usually without success.
 A small population, numbering in the tens of thousands, dwells in far-flung communities, all of them small, on islands across the globe.
-The island-towns are broadly self- sufficient, each with its own agricultural base, light industries and fisheries to maintain equipment in local use and feed the people.
+The island-towns are broadly self-sufficient, each with its own agricultural base, light industries and fisheries to maintain equipment in local use and feed the people.
 The overall TL8 rests on industry at the cottage level and is insufficient to export significant goods.

 There are a few larger settlements, notably the capital which is co-located with the starport and scout base.
 Even here, the population is not large enough to support heavy industry and it is the scout base that is the mainstay of Nexine's economy.
 The Scout Service contracts with local businesses for everything from food supplies to cleaning services, as does the starport.
-However, the scout base is small, consisting of a fenced- off corner of the starport leased by the Scout Service.
+However, the scout base is small, consisting of a fenced-off corner of the starport leased by the Scout Service.

 A handful of cutters and shuttles serve the tenders that support x-boats passing through the system and there is an extensive communications suite.
 In all, there are no more than 200 Scout Service personnel in the system at any one time.